 3. People looking for a “passive” role in running a business

 You enjoy your lifestyle and while you may not be working a 9-5 job, you also don’t want to start working 80 hours a week.
 You prefer everything to be passive and look for passive income.
 Log in to your account, check your balance and break out a smile.

 4. People who have tried to sell on Amazon, with limited success

 You are currently selling or have sold previously with limited success.
 Competitors ate your lunch.
-You are want to try again, but scared of failure.
+You want to try again but are scared of failure.

 Bad fit profiles